urbit/docs/tutorials/arvo/gall.md

 #### Gifts

-In contrast to the many possible notes, there are only two types of gifts that an agent may give:
+In contrast to the many possible `note`s, there are only two types of `gift`s that an agent may give:

 ```hoon
 [%give %fact (unit path) =cage]